sjl/.plan/README.markdown

   though, so I really want to write a GDL to Bones translator.
 But to do that I think I need to sort out the `assert`/`retract` situation.
 * More [Learning WebGL][].
+* Added the Hunt and Kill algorithm to [Mazes][], and also started diving into [iterate][] by switching over a few of the `loop`s.
+I'm never gonna learn if I don't just force myself to jump in the deep end.

 ### Assertion and Retraction in [Bones][]